-18 Constitution, statutes, and administrative rules which imposes a collateral sanction or authorizes

-19 the imposition of a disqualification, and any provision of law that may afford relief from a
+Constitution, statutes, and administrative rules which imposes a collateral sanction or authorizes the imposition of a disqualification, and any provision of law that may afford relief from a collateral consequence;

-- 20 collateral consequence; - 21 (2) not later than [insert number of] days after [insert the effective date of this

-22 [act]], shall prepare or cause to be prepared a collection of citations to, and the text or short

-23 descriptions of, the provisions identified under paragraph (1);
+(2) not later than [insert number of] days after [insert the effective date of this[act]], shall prepare or cause to be prepared a collection of citations to, and the text or shortdescriptions of, the provisions identified under paragraph (1);

-24 (3) shall update or cause to be updated the collection within [insert number of] 25 days after each [regular session] of the [legislature]; and
+(3) shall update or cause to be updated the collection within [insert number of] days after each [regular session] of the [legislature]; and

 (4) in complying with paragraphs (1) and (2), may rely on the study of this state's collateral sanctions, disqualifications, and relief provisions prepared by the National Institute of Justice described in Section 510 of the Court Security Improvement Act of 2007, Pub.
-L. 110177.
+L. 110-177.

-1 (b) The [designated governmental agency or official] shall include or cause to be 2 included the following statements in a prominent manner at the beginning of the collection 3 required by subsection (a): 4 (1) This collection has not been enacted into law and does not have the force of 5 law.
-6 (2) An error or omission in this collection, or in any reference work cited in this 7 collection, is not a reason for invalidating a plea, conviction, or sentence or for not imposing a 8 collateral sanction or authorizing a disqualification.
-9 (3) The laws of the United States, other jurisdictions, and [insert term for local 10 governments] which impose additional collateral sanctions and authorize additional 11 disqualifications are not listed included in this collection.
-12 (4) This collection does not include any law or other provision regarding the 13 imposition of or relief from a collateral sanction or a disqualification enacted or adopted after 14 [insert date the collection was prepared or last updated].
-15 (c) The [designated governmental agency or official] shall publish or cause to be 16 published the collection prepared and updated as required by subsection (a).
-It shall also publish, 17 as part of this collection, the title and Internet address, if available, of the most recent collection 18 of collateral consequences imposed by federal law, and any available relief provisions.
-The 19 collection must be available to the public on the Internet without charge not later than [insert 20 number of] days after it is created or updated.
-21 Comment 22 23 24 25 In a real sense, convicted persons are regulated.
-Each state effectively has a title of its code called Collateral Consequences , regulating the legal status of this group in scores or hundreds of ways.
+(b) The [designated governmental agency or official] shall include or cause to be included the following statements in a prominent manner at the beginning of the collection required by subsection (a):

+(1) This collection has not been enacted into law and does not have the force of law.

+(2) An error or omission in this collection or in any reference work cited in this collection is not a reason for invalidating a plea, conviction, or sentence or for not imposing a collateral sanction or authorizing a disqualification.

+(3) The laws of other jurisdictions and [insert term for local governments] which impose additional collateral sanctions and authorize additional disqualifications are not included in this collection.

+(4) This collection does not include any law or other provision regarding the imposition of or relief from a collateral sanction or a disqualification enacted or adopted after [insert date the collection was prepared or last updated].

+(c) The [designated governmental agency or official] shall publish or cause to be published the collection prepared and updated as required by subsection (a).
+If available, it shall publish or cause to be published, as part of the collection, the title and Internet address of the most recent collection of:

+(1) the collateral consequences imposed by federal law; and

+(2) any provision of federal law that may afford relief from a collateral consequence.

+(d) The collection described in subsection (c) must be available to the public on the Internet without charge not later than [insert number of] days after it is created or updated.

+In a real sense, convicted persons are regulated.
+Each state effectively has a title of its code called Collateral Consequences, regulating the legal status of this group in scores or hundreds of ways.
 But instead of publishing these laws together, the statutes are divided up and scattered.
 The sanctions have proliferated unsystematically, with a prohibition on individuals with felony convictions obtaining one kind of license popping up in one section of a state's code, a prohibition on obtaining some other kind of government employment appearing in an agency's rules.

-5 While some disabilities may be well known, such as disenfranchisement and the firearms 6 prohibition, in most jurisdictions no judge, prosecutor, defense attorney, legislator or agency 7 staffer could identify all of the statutes that would be triggered by conviction of the various 8 offenses in the criminal code.
-Although the information would be useful to many people, 9 including judges, prosecutors, defense lawyers and those supervising individuals with 10 convictions, as well as legislators and other policymakers, it would be extremely costly for any of them to develop the information on their own.
-Dispersal of these laws and rules defeats the 11 12 purpose of having published codes in the first place.
+While some disabilities may be well known, such as disenfranchisement and the firearms prohibition, in most jurisdictions no judge, prosecutor, defense attorney, legislator or agency staffer could identify all of the statutes that would be triggered by conviction of the various offenses in the criminal code.
+Although the information would be useful to many people, including judges, prosecutors, defense lawyers and those supervising individuals with convictions, as well as legislators and other policymakers, it would be extremely costly for any of them to develop the information on their own.
+Dispersal of these laws and rules defeats the purpose of having published codes in the first place.